What is Community Benefit Insight's purpose?

 What data are included?

-Community Benefit Insight includes community benefit expenditures as reported by 501(c)(3) tax-exempt hospitals on their tax form, IRS 990 Schedule H, for years 2010 through 2014 from all fifty states and the District of Columbia.
-The web tool content is drawn from both governmental and hospital sources including the IRS Form 990 and Schedule H, the Centers for Medicare and Medicaid Services (CMS), and the American Hospital Association.
+Community Benefit Insight includes community benefit expenditures as reported by 501(c)(3) tax-exempt hospitals on their tax form, IRS 990 Schedule H, for years 2010 through 2021 from all fifty states and the District of Columbia.
+The web tool content is drawn from both governmental and hospital sources including the IRS Form 990 and Schedule H, and the Centers for Medicare and Medicaid Services (CMS).
 We have also included information from other governmental sources such as the U.S. Census Bureau, which is designed to enable comparisons of the communities in which hospitals are located, on measures such as health insurance status and poverty.

 Does Community Benefit Insight contain information on Community Health Needs Assessments?